 Given how exciting the new device is, you might wonder if it’s worth buying for yourself.
 There are plenty of reasons to upgrade to the new phone, and those reasons might be slightly different for everyone.
 And, as is often the case, there are also a few reasons not to buy the new iPhone.

 Need some advice?
-Here are five reasons to, and two reasons not to.
+Here are five reasons to upgrade to the new iPhone, and two reasons not to.

 The stunning new design